upstream-se/guidebook-draft/docs/motivation/why-an-upstream-perspective.md

 ## Durability as the decisive dimension

 Organizations frequently combine methodologies, portfolio frameworks, architecture practices, governance standards, and tool-based documentation systems.
-This combination improves coordination, alignment, and compliance.
+This combination improves coordination, alignment, structural visibility, and compliance.

-However, combining families does not automatically produce durable epistemic governance of system-level intent.
+Yet combination alone does not guarantee durability.

-Software evolution research consistently shows that systems outlive projects and teams ([Lehman & Ramil, 2003](../resources/bibliography.md#lehman-ramil-2003); [Bennett & Rajlich, 2000](../resources/bibliography.md#bennett-rajlich-2000)).
-Over extended time horizons:
+Software systems outlive projects, roadmaps, and teams.
+Software evolution research consistently shows that systems persist and change across extended time horizons ([Lehman & Ramil, 2003](../resources/bibliography.md#lehman-ramil-2003); [Bennett & Rajlich, 2000](../resources/bibliography.md#bennett-rajlich-2000)).
+Over time:

 - rationale fragments,
-- decision context is lost,
+- decision context fades,
+- assumptions become implicit,
-- alignment between declared purpose and realized structure erodes.
+- alignment between declared purpose and realized structure gradually erodes.

-Empirical studies of architectural knowledge management further show that documentation and rationale records decay without sustained governance processes ([van der Ven et al., 2006](../resources/bibliography.md#van-der-ven-etal-2006); [Kruchten et al., 2015](../resources/bibliography.md#kruchten-etal-2015)).
+Empirical studies of architectural knowledge management further demonstrate that documentation and rationale artifacts decay unless supported by sustained governance processes ([van der Ven et al., 2006](../resources/bibliography.md#van-der-ven-etal-2006); [Kruchten et al., 2015](../resources/bibliography.md#kruchten-etal-2015)).
+Making structure explicit is not equivalent to maintaining intent as living knowledge.

-This erosion is not primarily a failure of execution.
-It is not primarily a failure of project management.
-It is not primarily a failure of structural modeling.

-It is a failure of durable epistemic governance of intent.
+The observed erosion does not primarily stem from weaknesses in execution, project coordination, or architectural modeling taken individually.
+Each of these dimensions may be well managed within its scope.

+The deeper issue concerns durability.
+When system-level intent is not institutionalized as inspectable and revisitable knowledge, it gradually fragments across initiatives, teams, and structural transformations.
+What is lacking is not activity, planning, or documentation, but sustained epistemic governance of intent itself.

 ## Structural asymmetry revealed by the coverage analysis

-The aggregated governance–knowledge matrix in **[Coverage analysis of existing approaches](./coverage-analysis-of-existing-approaches/index.md)** revealed a patterned distribution of governance effort:
+The aggregated governance–knowledge matrix in **[Coverage analysis of existing approaches](./coverage-analysis-of-existing-approaches/index.md)** reveals not random variation, but a patterned distribution of governance effort:

 - Execution is strongly governed.
 - Investment intent is formally governed at managerial levels.
-- Structural knowledge is explicitly articulated in architecture-centric approaches.
+- Structural knowledge is explicitly articulated, particularly in architecture-centric approaches.
-- Durable epistemic governance of system-level intent is comparatively sparse.
+- Durable epistemic governance of system-level intent remains comparatively sparse.

 This asymmetry is structural rather than incidental.
-It reflects how dominant approaches conceptualize what is governable and how governance should be exercised.
+It reflects how dominant approaches define what is legitimately governable and through which modes governance should be exercised.

-Where intent is governed, it is typically framed managerially—through plans, objectives, funding criteria, and compliance constraints—rather than epistemically, as durable and revisitable system-level knowledge.
+When intent is governed, it is typically framed managerially—through plans, objectives, funding criteria, and compliance constraints.
+These mechanisms make intent visible at moments of authorization and oversight.
+They do not, however, systematically institutionalize intent as durable, inspectable, and revisitable knowledge across the long-term evolution of the software system.

-The recurring challenges most directly tied to long-term system evolution align precisely with this sparsely activated configuration.
+The recurring challenges most closely associated with long-lived system evolution—loss of original intent and rationale, limited revisitability of past decisions, and gradual divergence between intent and realized structure—align precisely with this sparsely activated configuration.

+The asymmetry therefore concerns not whether governance exists, but where it concentrates and what it leaves comparatively under-institutionalized.

 ## The upstream shift

 Upstream Software Engineering does not replace existing families of approaches.
-It redefines what must be treated as governable.
+It rearticulates what must be treated as governable within long-lived software systems.

 Specifically, it foregrounds: